 As "agents of the employer," supervisors assume the legal obligations of the employer to the degree they have been given authority.
 This module introduces you to some of the basic employer and employee obligations to each other and OSHA law.
 We'll also look at the obligations employees have to each other and the employer.
 Fulfilling these obligations is a function of competent supervisor safety management and leadership: the theme throughout the entire course.

 It's important to understand that "doing safety" to avoid OSHA violations and penalties is the least effective safety management approach.
 Employers who understand the long-term business benefits of world-class safety management and leadership will be more likely to develop a proactive safety and health system that far exceeds OSHA requirements.
-You can learn more about developing effective safety systems in OSHAcademy Course 700.
+You can learn more about developing effective safety systems in OSHAcademy course 700 Introduction to Safety Management.

 Read the material in each section to find the correct answers to each of the questions.
 After answering all questions, click the "Check Quiz Answers" button to see your score and a list of missed questions.
 To correct a question, return to the question, review the material, change your answer, and return to the last section page.
 Click the "Check Quiz Answers" again to recheck the results.